paritytech/parity-processbot/README.md

   have been given)
 - `bot merge cancel` to cancel a pending `bot merge`
-- `bot compare substrate` to see a diff between current branch's Substrate version and the latest Polkadot release substrate.
+- `bot compare substrate` to see a diff between current branch's Substrate version and the latest Polkadot release's Substrate version.
+- `bot rebase` to merge origin/master.

 ### FAQ
 - Who are `core-devs`?